hyperledger/iroha/docs/source/references/config.md

 ## `private_key`

-Private key of this peer.
+Private key of this peer

 Has type `PrivateKey`.
 Can be configured via environment variable `IROHA_PRIVATE_KEY`